 Queen's University is situated on traditional Anishinaabe and Haudenosaunee Territory.

-The Department of Mechanical and Materials Engineering in the Faculty of Engineering and Applied Science at Queen’s University invites applications for a tenure-track faculty position at the rank of Assistant Professor with specialization in mechatronics and robotics.
-The preferred start date is January 1, 2023.
+The Department of Mechanical and Materials Engineering in the Faculty of Engineering and Applied Science at Queen’s University invites applications for a tenure-track faculty position at the rank of Assistant Professor with specialization in robotics and/or mechatronics engineering.
+The preferred start date is July 1, 2023.

 The successful candidate must have a Ph.D. in Mechanical Engineering, Mechatronics, Robotics, or a related discipline, by the start date of the appointment.

 The main criteria for selection are:

 - demonstrated excellence in research, including a strong publication record commensurate with years since PhD obtained and expertise that complements existing research areas in the Department;

 - evidence of high-quality scholarly output that demonstrates potential for independent research leading to peer assessed publications and the securing of external research funding;